balayoglu/YMSSO/README.md

 - SSO App to authenticate via YourMembership.com

--- .Net Core MVC app where user logs in with Username and Password -- On the backed it is passing login details and extra API keys to https://api.yourmembership.com/ REST API -- SDK from the offical link https://www.yourmembership.com/api-sdk/ has been used, however we converted it from Full Framework to the .Net Standard 2.0
+-- MVC app, using .Net Core, where user logs in with Username and Password -- On the backed it is passing login details and extra API keys to https://api.yourmembership.com/ REST API -- SDK from the offical link https://www.yourmembership.com/api-sdk/ has been used, however we converted it from Full Framework to the .Net Standard 2.0